jadetyrer/tender/README.md

 ###### Functionality and Features
 The features of the platform form include:
-* Separate sign-ups for employees and employers - Devise was used to allow both the worker and the organisers to sign-up and have their own unique logins.
+* Separate sign-ups for employees and employers - Devise was used to allow both the worker and the organisers to sign-up and have their own unique log-ins.
 * The ability for employers to create, edit and delete events
 * Employers can create multiple available positions for each event and edit them
 * Separate dashboards for each party - the platform shows information relevant to the logged in user.